stacks-network/docs/_develop/profiles.md

 https://gaia.blockstack.org/hub/1EeZtGNdFrVB2AgLFsZbyBCF7UTZcEWhHk/profile.json
 ```

-Follow these steps to create and register a profile for a Blockstack ID:
+Follow these steps to create and register a profile for a Blockstack username (`identifier`):

 1. Create a JSON profile object
 2. Split up the profile into tokens, sign the tokens, and put them in a token file